-Julian Roland, Head of Customer Experience Library Services at University of West London, was a key member of the team tasked with the development of the library.
-“One of the first things I did was look at the capacity and plan for the shelving,” he said.
-The project team considered how to fit the books they had into the available linear measurement.
+Julian Roland, the Head of Customer Experience Library Services at the University of West London, played a crucial role as a key member of the team responsible for the library's development.
+"One of my initial tasks was to assess the capacity and design the shelving plan," he stated.
+The project team carefully deliberated on how to efficiently accommodate the collection of books within the available linear space.

 Tim Wales, Director of Library Services, University of West London